 The decision of Brown v.
 Board of Education of Topeka on May 17, 1954 is perhaps the most famous of all Supreme Court cases, as it started the process ending segregation.
 It overturned the equally far-reaching decision of Plessy v.
 Ferguson in 1896.

-The lone dissenter, Justice John Marshall Harlan, wrote, “In my opinion, the judgment this day rendered will, in time, prove to be quite as pernicious as the decision made by this tribunal in the Dred Scott Case (referencing the controversial 1857 decision about slavery).”
+The lone dissenter, Justice John Marshall Harlan, wrote, “In my opinion, the judgment this day rendered will, in time, prove to be quite as pernicious as the decision made by this tribunal in the Dred Scott Case” (referencing the controversial 1857 decision about slavery and the citizenship of African-Americans).

 “Our Constitution is color-blind, and neither knows nor tolerates classes among citizens,” he added.

 The Plessy decision institutionalized Jim Crow laws that allowed racial segregation to continue for decades.
-By 1951, the issue was heading back to the court for review, and the outlook didn’t look promising for the forces that had united to overturn the Plessy decision.
-The NAACP and its attorney, Thurgood Marshall, had been in court for years and had won some isolated victories.
+By 1951, the issue was heading back to the Court for review, and the outlook didn’t look promising for the forces that had united to overturn the Plessy decision.
+The NAACP and its attorney, Thurgood Marshall, had been litigating segregation in court for years and had won some significant victories.

-The court decided in June 1953 to hear more arguments in the case later in the year.
+The court decided in June 1953 to hear additional arguments in the case later in the year.
 But in September 1953, Chief Justice Vinson died suddenly from a heart attack.
-President Dwight Eisenhower had promised the next Supreme Court opening to the politically powerful Earl Warren from California.
+President Dwight Eisenhower had promised the next Supreme Court opening to the politically powerful Earl Warren, the former Governor of California.

 Warren talked about the abilities of Marshall and the legal team from the NAACP.